 Should I lean back for lat pulldowns?

-When you lean back, you engage your trapezius muscles along with your lat muscles, which allows you to pull down more weight.
+When using a lat pulldown machine or a weight pulley system, you lean back, and engage your trapezius muscles along with your lat muscles, which allows you to pull down more weight.
 However, it shifts from the standard lat pulldown to more of a “rowing” movement, and it decreases the load on your lats.

 You can lean back for lat pulldowns to focus on the traps and add in a new variation on the standard.